hannesdatta/course-odcm/content/docs/project/_index.md

 - all [source code](grading/#1-source-code-and-accompanying-files), and
 - a [documentation](grading/#2-documentation) (following [this template](Datasheets_for_DataSets.zip)).

+For inspiration, explore [past team projects](https://odcm.hannesdatta.com/docs/project/resources/pastprojects/).
+Use these as a starting point, keeping in mind that grading criteria may have changed and these examples are not flawless.

 {{% hint info %}}
 __The focus lies on *completing an entire data collection project*.
 Keep each stage of your project *manageable* and *feasible*.
 Your project will ultimately be written up as a proper data documentation, following [this paper](https://arxiv.org/pdf/1803.09010.pdf) and corresponding [template download](Datasheets_for_DataSets.zip).__ Head over to the [grading details](grading) to find out more!
 {{% /hint %}}